lozjackson/SP-AutoComplete/README.md

 * `ListSite` (String)
 This is the site the list is hosted on.
 If not specified then the current SharePoint site will be used.
 This option only needs to be specified when the source list is on a different site/sub-site.
-Optional Default: Current SharePoint site.
+Optional.
+Default: Current SharePoint site.

 * `Http` (String)
 Specifiy 'http' or 'https'.
+Optional.
 Default: http

 * `HostName` (String)
 This is the server hostname.. ie. www.example.com
+Optional.
 Default: window.location.hostname

 * `WebURL` (String)
 This is the site that hosts the list specified by `ListName`.
+Optional.
 Default: `Http + "://" + HostName + '/' + ListSite;`